101 Best Things to Do on Oʻahu, Hawaiʻi

 Distance: 7.0 miles / 11.3 km

-In my opinion, the Poamoho Trail is the best hike on Oʻahu, and for good reason—it made the number one spot on my top 10 list of Oʻahu ridge trails!
+The Poamoho Trail is the best and most beautiful hike on Oʻahu, and for good reason—it made the number one spot on my top 10 list of Oʻahu ridge trails!

-However, Poamoho Ridge requires a little preparation, including a 4x4 vehicle, in order to make it happen.
+That said, Poamoho Ridge requires a little preparation—most notably, a 4x4 vehicle—to make it happen.
 But, if you plan ahead, you can experience one the best summit views on Oʻahu on this relatively easy local day hike.

 Read My Separate Post: Poamoho Trail

-Shave ice is nothing short of a Hawaiian staple, and few have been doing it as long in Hawaiʻi as Matsumoto’s in Haleʻiwa.
+Shave ice in Hawaiʻi is nothing short of a staple in the islands, and few have been doing it as long on Oʻahu as Matsumoto’s in Haleʻiwa.

 Since the early 1950s, Helen and Mamoru Matsumoto have been a famed part of the North Shore community, serving up some of the best shave ice on the island!